-An exception to this is that for Norway lobster the number of length samples in table 10.1 is from sea going observer trips and not from harbour sampling.
-The reason that the nephrops working groups is using data from sea going observer trips instead of harbour sampling is that a high proportion of the catch is discarded due to the minimum landing size regulations.
+An exception to this is that for Norway lobster the number of length samples in table 10.1 is from sea going observer trips, harbour sampling and surveys.
+The nephrops working groups is using data from sea going observer trips and surveys because a high proportion of the catch is discarded due to the minimum landing size regulations.